peckb1/advent-of-code/README.md

 * Day 15 Precomputing the shortest paths for every valve combination seemed key to being able to quickly go from node to node in a brute force solution.

 #### 2023
 * Day 05 The fact that the numbers are "small" meant just starting at 0 and iterating over every location until we found one that matches a seed helps avoid the "forever" brute force solutions
+* Day 14 Rather than trying to make sure you found the right indices for tilting rocks east, west, or south just rotate the mirror and keep tilting north

 ## Takeaways